celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 celocli validatorgroup:member --accept $CELO_VALIDATOR_ADDRESS --from $CELO_VALIDATOR_GROUP_ADDRESS
 ```

-Use both accounts to vote for your validator group:
+Use both accounts to vote for your Validator Group:

 ```bash
 celocli validatorgroup:vote --from $CELO_VALIDATOR_ADDRESS --for $CELO_VALIDATOR_GROUP_ADDRESS